 2.4.)
 Fetal positioning for echocardiographic and ultrasound examination.

 2.4.1).
-Ensure the rabbit is in a lateral position facing towards you.
+Place the rabbit in a lateral position facing towards the researcher.
+This facilitates easier retrieval of a single gestational sac for examination and prevents excessive traction on uteroplacental vessels.
 As much as possible, try to exteriorize only one gestational sac at a time to minimize exposure.
 Ensure the exposed gestational sac is placed on gauze irrigated with warmed saline.
 To ensure standardized results between different study groups, generally only the fetus at the ovarian and vaginal ends of each uterine horn are used in the ultrasound examination.

 2.4.2).
 Fetal cardiac function is very susceptible to the effect of uterine exteriorization, change in temperature and pressure from the ultrasound transducer over the placental vessels.
 To minimize these environmental and iatrogenic confounding effects on cardiac function, the ultrasound examination must begin immediately after exteriorization of the gestational sac and should be systematic and efficient.
 In our experience, changes in fetal cardiac function seldom occur in the first 5 minutes of exposure.
 If fetal bradycardia is encountered, remove the ultrasound probe, reposition the fetus to prevent kinking of fetoplacental vessels, irrigate with warmed saline or briefly return the gestational sac back into the maternal abdomen.
 If fetal bradycardia is persistent, the examination for this fetus should be abandoned in favor of examining the next fetus.